 We were originally known as Global Partner Acquisition Corp II.
-On July 8, 2024, GPAC II, First Merger Sub, Second Merger Sub and Stardust Power consummated the Transactions contemplated under the Business Combination Agreement, following the approval at the extraordinary general meeting of shareholders of GPAC II's shareholders held on June 27, 2024.
-In connection with Closing, we changed our name from Global Partner Acquisition Corp II to Stardust Power Inc.
+In connection with the consummation of the business combination on July 8, 2024, we changed our name from Global Partner Acquisition Corp II to Stardust Power Inc.

 Our principal executive office is located at 15 E. Putnam Ave, Suite 378, Greenwich, CT 06830.
 Our corporate website address is www.stardust-power.com.
 Our website and the information contained on, or that can be accessed through, the website is not deemed to be incorporated by reference in, and is not considered part of, this prospectus.
 The website address is included as an inactive textual reference only.
-"Stardust Power" and our other registered and common law trade names, trademarks and service marks are property of Stardust Power Inc. This prospectus contains additional trade names, trademarks and service marks of others, which are the property of their respective owners.
+"Stardust Power" and our other registered and common law trade names, trademarks are property of Stardust Power Inc. This prospectus contains additional trade names, trademarks and service marks of others, which are the property of their respective owners.
 Solely for convenience, trademarks and trade names referred to in this prospectus may appear without the ® or TM symbols.